MooersLab/pymolsnips/README.md

 The *.emacs.d* configuration directory is a hidden directory in the home directory.
 It is the home of the installed packages and plugins.

 The main configuration file resides is this directory and is named *init.el*.
 The *init.el* file is the analog of vim's *.vimrc* configuration file.
 The commands in the *init.el* file are written in elisp.
 Fortunately, elisp is easy to edit and augment without knowing much about how to program with elisp.

+I store my configuration in a config.el file (see file listing at top of page).
+The

 <details>
 <summary><b>Installing Emacs</b></summary>